geliyangVU/VU_FALL22_IOT_CLASS/Setup_Router_Tutorial/README.md

 ## Try to select the wifi to establish repeater mode
-The Screen shot can be found at LookForVUMobile.
+The Screen shot can be found at LookForVUMobile.png and EnterCredentials.
 I encountered security issues with VUMobile.
 Then I switched to VUGuest wifi.

 ## Enter credentials for VUGuest wifi
 The Screen shot can be found at CredentialsForVUGuestWifi.png

+## Connection established for VUGuest wifi
+The Screen shot can be found at VUGuestWifi.png and ConnectionEstablished.png